COSC-499-W2025/capstone-project-team-7/logs/individualLogs/Jacob.md

 # Jacob Damery

+## Week 10 (November 3rd – 9th)

+I expanded our local media analyzer so every modality—images, video frames, and now audio—produces meaningful insights entirely offline.
+A new PyTorch helper loads TorchVision’s ResNet for visual labels and Torchaudio + Librosa for wav2vec2 transcription, BPM estimation, spectral centroid, and heuristic genre tags.
+Those labels, summaries, tempo stats, and transcript excerpts now flow through the scanner, MediaAnalyzer, CLI tables, and JSON output, giving reviewers immediate context without calling external APIs.

+### Reflection

+- **What went well:** The PyTorch/Torchaudio modules plugged into the existing scanner pipeline with minimal refactors, analyzer metrics automatically picked up the new fields, and the CLI felt more useful once tempo/genre summaries appeared next to each clip.
+- **What didn’t go well:** Librosa’s extra dependencies slowed down the first install, torchaudio emitted deprecation warnings during MP3 loads, and full `pytest` runs still choke on Supabase config because the upstream tests require real credentials.

+### Next Steps

+1. Add a cache/weights preloader so the first CLI run doesn’t stall while wav2vec2 downloads.
+2. Offer a “lightweight” mode that skips transcription when users only need tempo/genre.
+3. Update repository tests to mock Supabase so the full suite can run headless.

 ## Week 9 October 27th - November 2nd
 This week I worked on the full media analysis flow: the scanner now extracts structured metadata for images, audio, and video; a deterministic MediaAnalyzer rolls it into insights/issues (with tests and docs); and a Rich/Questionary CLI lets teammates explore results interactively.
 I experimented with a CLIP/Whisper “advanced” layer but parked it because the dependency stack was heavy.
 Most friction came from polishing the CLI (handling non-TTY prompts, default paths, exit behavior) and keeping everything Python 3.9-compatible
 <img width="720" height="431" alt="Screenshot 2025-11-02 at 7 36 57 PM" src="https://github.com/user-attachments/assets/36d3b3b7-73c6-4bab-b7e2-53aa91b78d5e" />